scc-digitalhub/sco.geoserver/aac.provider/readme.md

 	- Enter "API Access" tab and select the following options:
 	  - Basic profile service: profile.basicprofile.me
 	  - Role management service: user.roles.me, user.roles.write, user.roles.read, user.roles.read.all, client.roles.read.all

-        - In order to create simple non provider users it is necessary to sign up to AAC and enter a new email and password.
+	NOTE: In order to create simple non-provider users, just sign up to AAC with a different email and password, then you can use those credentials to log in to Geoserver.

 8. Configure authentication filter on Geoserver:
-	- log in to Geoserver web interface as "admin" with password "geoserver"
+	- Log in to Geoserver web interface as "admin" with password "geoserver"
-	- navigate to Security -> Authentication
+	- Navigate to Security -> Authentication
 	- Under "Authentication Filters" section click "Add new"
 	- Click "AAC OAuth2", fill in the missing fields (Name, Client ID, Client Secret), select "User group service - default" as role source

 	NOTE: the API Manager domain must be the same domain name you created in AAC, if you did not use "sco.geoserver", and the role prefix is the prefix that will be used to create the AAC role for workspace owners
-	- Under "Filter Chains" section, add AAC filter for chains web, rest, gwc and default (click on chain name and add filter, always leave "anonymous" as last")
+	- Under "Filter Chains" section, add AAC filter for chains web, rest, gwc and default (click on chain name and add filter, always leave "anonymous" as last)
 	- Save and log out

 ************************************************************************